4/27/2023

 speaker

-That's a great color.
+That's a great comment.
 And then just on GPUs, you mentioned that you would expect a continued decline through the course of the year, still settling above pre-pandemic.
-Any way to any visibility you have on the magnitude of that pace of decline going forward and then relatedly combining that with your Echo Park comments.
-In the past, you've sometimes given us some indication on just first quarter EPS seasonality, where it's typically landed around 15 to 20% of full year EPS.
-Is that still the case this year as well, given whatever visibility you have on new car GPU trajectory and then the Echo Park ramp up?
+Any visibility that you have on the magnitude of that pace of decline going forward?
+And then relatedly, combining that with your Echo Park comments, in the past you've sometimes given us you know, some indication on, you know, just first quarter EPS feasibility, you know, you know, where it's typically landed like around 15 to 20% of full year EPS.
+I mean, is that, is that still the case this year as well?
+Given whatever visibility you have on like new car GPU trajectory and then the Echo Park ramp up.
 Thanks.

 speaker

 Yeah.
 Go ahead.
-This is Danny.
-On the EPS cadence, typically we see that kind of 40 to 50% fall off from fourth quarter to first quarter, which is right in line.
-We had some unexpected headwinds with Stellantis that we just talked about for the first quarter of this year.
-But yes, we still expect despite the normalization of new GPUs as we go through the year and the impact of that on the franchise business, the upside and opportunity as we go through and improve the losses at Echo Park are going to lead to back half-weighted EPS as we traditionally see.
+Yeah, this is Danny.
+On the EPS cadence, typically we see that kind of 40% to 50% fall off from fourth quarter to first quarter, which is right in line.
+You know, we had some unexpected headwinds with Solantis that we just talked about for the first quarter of this year.
+But, yes, we still expect, despite the normalization of new GPUs as we go through the year and the impact of that on the franchise business, the upside in opportunity as we go through and improve the losses at Echo Park are going to lead to back half-weighted EPS, as we traditionally see.
 And with the improvement, and Jeff, maybe you can add color here, that we expect in the luxury lease penetration as we go through the year, that's another piece that should help benefit our luxury rating and the seasonal nature of that into the fourth quarter.

 speaker

 Certainly it's going to improve.
 New car margins right in line with what we thought would happen in the first quarter.
 And I would expect a little further degradation as we move into the second quarter.
 We're seeing that in April.
 But we think full year it's going to land in the mid-fours, somewhere in that ballpark.
-And I think ongoing it's going to be in that range.
+And I think ongoing, it's going to be in that range.
 It's certainly not going to go back to pre-pandemic levels.
-The manufacturers are going to do a good job of not overgrowing supply.
-But they're certainly not going to stick with supply in the 25 to 30 day range.
+The manufacturers are going to do a good job of not overgrowing supply, but they're certainly not going to stick with supply in the 25 to 30-day range.
 It's going to move up hopefully closer to 40.
-At that level, used car prices really begin to drop.
-And that fixes the background for Echo Park and our franchise used car business.
-Internally, we beat our objectives for the first quarter.
+At that level, used car prices really begin to drop, and that fixes the background for Echo Park and our franchise used car business.
+So You know, internally, we beat our objectives for the first quarter.
 We're on target to beat our objectives again in the second quarter.
-And for whatever reason, we always seem to be a little light-weighted in terms of what happens with what the street comes out with in the first quarter.
-That's been predictable over the last five, six, seven, eight years.
+And, you know, for whatever reason, we always seem to be a little light-weighted in terms of what happens with what the street comes out with in the first quarter that's been predictable over the last five, six, seven, eight years.
 And the street's always short of where we think we're going to be in the fourth quarter.
-But we're hitting our targets coming out of the first quarter and intend to hit or beat our targets for the year.
+But we reiterate, you know, we're hitting our targets consistently. coming out of the first quarter and tend to hit or beat our targets for the year.

 speaker